Civics literacy is defined as:

 In June 2021, the Purdue University Board of Trustees adopted a civics literacy graduation requirement for undergraduates, including all transfer students.
 This requirement applies to all undergraduate students who enter Purdue University Fort Wayne in Fall 2022 or any subsequent semester.

-The Civics Literacy Proficiency activities were designed to develop the civic knowledge of PFW students in an effort to graduate a more informed citizenry.
+The Civics Literacy Proficiency activities are designed to develop the civic knowledge of PFW students in an effort to graduate a more informed citizenry.
 These activities will:

 This library guide is meant to act as a supplemental resource for the program.
 It includes a brief overview of the requirements along with library resources that complement the program and enhance civics literacy education.